folio-org/folio-org.github.io/guides/rename-module.md

 ## Add to reference environments

-After the initial snapshot artifacts have been deployed, add the new module to the snapshot [reference environments](/guides/automation/#reference-environments).
+After the initial snapshot artifacts have been deployed by CI, add the new module to the snapshot [reference environments](/guides/automation/#reference-environments).
+Follow the FAQ to [install](/faqs/how-to-install-new-module/) the new module.

 Leave the old one in-place at this stage.
-It will be [removed](#remove-from-reference-environments) from some environments after other modules in FOLIO CI, that use the old interface name, have upgraded.
+It will be [removed](#remove-from-reference-environments) from some environments after all other modules in FOLIO CI, that use the old interface name, have upgraded to require the new one.

 ## Adjust Stripes Platforms